altinakseven/deezel/memory-bank/progress.md

    - Extended RPC client with methods for all required alkanes operations
    - Runestone protocol implementation for protostones
    - CLI binary for interacting with Bitcoin and the alkanes metaprotocol
-   - Basic Runestone decoder for extracting protocol data
+   - Enhanced Runestone decoder for extracting protocol data

 4. **CLI Commands**
    - `deezel metashrew height`